 Prepare antimicrobial agent stock solutions at concentrations of at least 1000 μg/mL (example: 1280 μg/mL) or 10 times the highest concentration to be tested, whichever is greater.

-Because microbial contamination is extremely rare, solutions that have been prepared aseptically but not filter sterilized are generally acceptable.
+Because microbial contamination is extremely rare, solutions prepared aseptically but not filter-sterilized are generally acceptable.
 If desired, however, solutions may be sterilized by membrane filtration.
-Dispense small volumes of the sterile stock solutions into sterile glass, polypropylene, polystyrene, or polyethylene vials; carefully seal; and store (preferably at −60 °C or below, but never at a temperature warmer than −20 °C and never in a self-defrosting freezer).
+Dispense small volumes of the sterile stock solutions into a sterile glass, polypropylene, polystyrene, or polyethylene vials; carefully seal; and store (preferably at −60 °C or below, but never at a temperature warmer than −20 °C and never in a self-defrosting freezer).
 Vials may be thawed as needed and used the same day.

 Preparation of antibiotic dilution range

 - Use sterile 13- x 100-mm test tubes to conduct the test.
 If the tubes are to be saved for later use, be sure they can be frozen.

 - Close the tubes with loose screw caps, plastic or metal closure caps, or cotton plugs.

 - Prepare the final two-fold (or other) dilutions of antimicrobial agent volumetrically in the broth.
 A minimum final volume of 1 mL of each dilution is needed for the test.

 Note: For microdilution, only 0.1 ml is dispensed into every 96 wells of a standard tray.